About the NZCAR

-As microchipping had become more common place (and in the case of dogs a legal requirement), the New Zealand Companion Animal Council recognised there was a need for a suitable New Zealand based microchipped animal repatriation system.
+As microchipping had become more common place (and in the case of dogs a legal requirement), Companion Animals New Zealand (CANZ) recognised there was a need for a suitable New Zealand based microchipped animal repatriation system.
 Previously New Zealand pets were registered onto Australian databases, with any profits helping fund Australian charities or private businesses.

 - New Zealand Veterinary Association Inc. (NZVA)

 - The Royal New Zealand Society for the Prevention of Cruelty to Animals Inc (SPCA)

 - New Zealand Cat Fancy Inc. (NZCF)

 Once the NZCAR was up and running and generating revenue, the stakeholders also established the New Zealand Companion Animal Trust.
 This dedicated trust, with one representive from each stakeholder, meets regularly to consider funding requests and to oversee the management of the trust fund.
 This process ensures profits are used to benefit all New Zealand charities and projects.
 The trust fund is managed on a day to day basis by New Zealand Guardian Trust.